Wounded Mandalay Bay Security Guard Gives First Media Interview On 'Ellen'

 "I'm doing better each day," Campos said, clutching a cane and looking a bit overwhelmed.
 "Slowly but surely, just healing — physically and mentally."

-With DeGeneres' gentle prodding, Campos told the story of the night of Oct.
+With Ellen's gentle prodding, Campos told the story of the night of Oct.
 1, when he was dispatched to the 32nd floor of the Mandalay Bay Resort and Casino to check on an alert that a stairwell door was open.

 Campos took the stairs, but when he tried to open the door to the 32nd floor, it wouldn't open.
 He went downstairs and took the elevator up, where he saw that a metal bracket was holding shut one of two consecutive doors leading to the stairwell.